Solayman-Emon/CSE-3216-Microcontroller-Based-System-Design-Lab/readme.md

 ## Citation

-If you are using any components of this project please refer this:&nbsp Solayman, Lamia, Nahid, and Toasin. **"Facilitated Smart Dustbin."** In sessional project of CSE 3216: Microcontroller Based System Design Lab in Ahsanullah University of Science & Technology.
+If you are using any components of this project please refer this:\
+Solayman, Lamia, Nahid, and Toasin. **"Facilitated Smart Dustbin."** In sessional project of CSE 3216: Microcontroller Based System Design Lab in Ahsanullah University of Science & Technology.